mostalive/purescript-firebase/README.md

 # Credits

-The only purescript code I could find that was using firebase was this https://github.com/passy/giflib .
+[Pascal Hartig](https://github.com/passy) - The only purescript code I could find that was using firebase was this https://github.com/passy/giflib .
 I extracted the firebase code and started working from there.